Ashton Agar

-Ashton Charles Agar (born 14 October 1993) is an Australian cricketer who plays all forms of the game at international level.
+Ashton Charles Agar (born 14 October 1993) is an Australian cricketer who has played all forms of the game at international level.
 Agar plays domestically for Western Australia and the Perth Scorchers.
-A left-handed spin bowler and capable lower-order batsman (he has made three first-class centuries), he played two Test matches for the Australian national side during the 2013 Ashes series and 5 Test matches in his career.
-Agar was also a member of the Australian team that won the 2021 T20 World Cup in Dubai and Oman.
+A left-handed spin bowler and capable lower-order batsman (he has made three first-class centuries), he played two Test matches for the Australian national team during the 2013 Ashes series and 5 Test matches in his career.
+Agar was also a member of the Australian team that won the 2021 Men's T20 World Cup in the United Arab Emirates and Oman.

-Early life and domestic career
+Early life and career

-Agar was born in Melbourne, to Sonia Hewawissa, a Sri Lankan mother and John Agar, an Australian father, and has two younger brothers, Will and Wes, the latter of whom is also an international cricketer for Australia.
-He attended Melbourne's De La Salle College, graduating in 2011.
+Agar was born in Melbourne, to Sonia Hewawissa, a Sri Lankan mother and John Agar, an Australian father, and has two younger brothers, Will and Wes, the latter of whom has also played international cricket for Australia.
+Agar began playing cricket at the age of six, playing for McKinnon Cricket Club, a local club based in Bentleigh East, the same club that his father also played for.
+Agar attended Melbourne's De La Salle College, graduating in 2011.
+De La Salle College's cricket team played their matches on Wednesdays, which allowed Agar to begin playing grade cricket for Richmond Cricket Club on weekends.
+Agar made his first grade debut for Richmond in Victorian Premier Cricket as a fifteen-year-old, playing against adult men.

-He represented Victoria at both under-17 and under-19 level.
+Agar represented Victoria at both under-17 and under-19 level.
 After good form at the 2010–11 National Under-17 Championships, where he took 16 wickets at an average of 11.75 bowling left-arm orthodox spin, he was selected to play for the Australian under-19s for a series against the West Indies under-19s in the United Arab Emirates.
 Making his debut at the age of 17, Agar went on to play one under-19 Test and ten under-19 One Day International (ODI) matches for Australia.
 At the 2012 Under-19 World Cup, he was named in the squad as Australia's second spinner behind Ashton Turner, but did not play a match at the tournament.

+Despite an unsuccessful 2011/12 season in grade cricket, being dropped to second XI level for four matches, Agar was offered contracts by two state teams: his home state of Victoria, and Western Australia, who were looking to increase their spin bowling depth.
+Agar chose to move to Western Australia.
+In Western Australian Premier Cricket, Agar played for University.